Facebook Instagram Twitter Youtube

 Improvement by Level

-Like our list of most aero frames and wheels by level, the biggest performance gains in terms of climbing come early in a Zwifter’s level progression.
-76% of total gains (56 seconds of 73 possible) are attainable by just level 5.
+Even more so than our list of most aero frames and wheels by level, the biggest performance gains for climbing come very early in a Zwifter’s level progression.
+77% of total gains are attainable by just level 6!

 Your Thoughts